 Known as the island continent, Australia is actually the sixth largest country in the world.
 It is located in the Southern Hemisphere and is surrounded by the Indian and Pacific Oceans.
 Its neighbouring countries include Indonesia, New Zealand and Papua New Guinea.
 Australian ecosystem supports a number of different habitats and this makes for rich bio-diversity.
 It’s physically isolated from the rest of the world.
 But this is beneficial for the wide variety of plant and animal life that thrives there.

 A large part of Australia comprises of low desert plateau, although the southeast is known to have fertile plains.
 The climate too varies as a result.
 It is arid to semi-arid at the south, temperate in the east while the north enjoys a tropical climate.
 As a result, the north is hot and humid in summer and warm and dry in winter.
 The south is cooler and has milder summers and experiences rainy winters.
+The best time to visit Australia is all round the year if the diverse temperatures and different seasons suit you.

 Australia is typically Western in its culture with influences from Great Britain who’d colonised the country in 1788.
 It is one of the most developed nations on earth and the most commonly spoken language is English.
 Although Australian English has its own unique slang which might be confusing in some respects.
 Australians are a laidback people, but they are also sticklers for rules that ensure safety, and this includes a whole gamut of places.
 On your Australia tour, you will come across aboriginal people, who are the original inhabitants of the land.
 They are a fascinating people.
 Do remember to treat them respectfully.